StefanoBelli/xxtelebot/README.md

 Others may result in linkage error.

 ### Note on building
-If API build cannot get done because of missing headers, the problem is more likely to be related with *jsoncpp* headers: many package management systems are instructed to place headers to */usr/include* or */usr/include/json*, so I cannot tell compiler to look for *jsoncpp/json/json.h*.
+If API build cannot get done because of missing headers, the problem is most likely to be related with *jsoncpp* headers: many package management systems are instructed to place headers to */usr/include* or */usr/include/json*, so I cannot tell compiler to look for *jsoncpp/json/json.h*.

 In case compiler exits with failure saying it couldn't find any *json/json.h*, just do the following: